Navigation » List of Schools » East Los Angeles College » Biology » Biology 003 – Introduction to Biology » Summer 2020 » Exam 1

 C The test group does not know whether they are receiving a placebo or the actual treatment, but the researchers do.

-D Neither the test group nor the researchers know whether the test group is receiving a placebo or the actual treatment until all the data are collected.
+D The test group knows whether they are receiving a placebo or the actual treatment, but the researchers do not know until all the data are collected.

 Question #6